About

 (M.Ed: Educational Leadership; Curriculum and Instruction)

 Kristine has served as both a teacher and school leader for nearly two decades in US public schools and private international schools.
 Most recently, Kristine served as the Director of Learning at Benjamin Franklin International School in Barcelona, Spain.
-Prior to that, Kristine was the Curriculum and Professional Learning Coordinator at the International School of Beijing, China.
+Prior to that, Kristine was a Curriculum and Professional Learning Coordinator at the International School of Beijing, China.
 She is currently based in Bangkok, Thailand.

 About the Name